Woodbridge festival ADVANCE DISCOUNT tickets here

 Unmissable music & art in Woodbridge

-As well as our annual flagship festival week in the last week of August to first weekend of September, we hold regular monthly DJ and music events, creative and eco education outreach programmes working with the community, local schools and organisations and hold a series of audio-visual events, projecting over 1000 contributions from the local population, professional artists and Woodbridge and Chelsea Arts Club onto the hitoric Tide Mill.
+As well as our annual flagship festival week in the last week of August to first weekend of September, we hold annual Fish Friendly Fireworks and Projections for Peace, mass participation art projects, regular monthly DJ and music events, creative and eco education outreach programmes working with the community, local schools and organisations and hold a series of audio-visual events, projecting over 1000 contributions from the local residents, professional artists and Woodbridge and Chelsea Arts Club onto the Tide Mill in Woodbridge.

 :Eco Zone